carina-studio/ULogViewer/ULogViewer/ChangeList.md

     + Roboto Mono
     + Source Code Pro

++ Supporting customizing text color of each visible log property.
 + Adding **'Use compact layout'** setting for device with small screen.
 + Supporting **Python 3.4** as script language.
 + Adding **'Quantity'** and **'Byte size'** to each result of log analysis.